 Staying Safe with Mobile Banking

 Hackers look for ways to attack the most devices with the least work, meaning you should take steps to make it harder for them to get into your handhelds.
-Implementing security using the following tactics is imperative:
+Implementing security tactics such as the following can be helpful:

 - Keep phone software up-to-date with the latest OS, security, and app versions